eislab-cps/mbaigo/README.md

 curl http://localhost:8080/MySystem/example/random
 ```

-See the [Getting Started Guide](./docs/getting-started.md) for a complete tutorial.
+See the [Getting Started Guide](./GETTING-STARTED.md) for a quick start tutorial, or the [detailed guide](./docs/getting-started.md) for a complete 30-minute walkthrough.

 ### Basic Example